 - Bonus payout %

-That might not be all you can ask for, but don't ask for everything; pick the 2 or 3 benefits you care most about to focus your negotiating on.
-If the employer can't budge on your wages, bring up these other items.
+Even if you can ask for more, pick the top 3 benefits you care most about and focus on them.
+If the employer can't budge on your wages, bring up the other items.

 5. Prepare your bargaining chips

-You could take this job offer to your current employer and see if they'd counter.
-Or maybe you already have another job offer or you're interviewing elsewhere.
-These could all help you get a better deal from this employer.
-If another offer is better, you could ask this employer to match or beat that.
+You could take the job offer to your current employer and see if they'd counter, or maybe you already have another job offer, or you're interviewing elsewhere—all could help you get a better deal.
+If another offer is better, you could ask the employer to match or beat it.
 If you're far along in the job application process at another company, you could tell this employer that you'll withdraw your application unless they raise your base salary.

 6. Write out a strategy based on your ideal outcome

-Don't wing it: Decide what you'll say first.
-Then think through how the employer might respond to your opening line, and come up with a response based on that.
-Keep going as deep into the conversation as you can.
+Decide what you'll say first.
+Then, think through how the employer might respond to your opening line and come up with a response.
 The more you prepare for every potential reply, the more successful you stand to be.

 7. Stay polite during your conversation

-If you know exactly where you'd like to land on salary, and it's within reason, you could ask, "Are you able to offer (your goal salary)?"
-It's a basic question that could get you an easy yes.
+If you know exactly where you'd like to land on salary, and it's within reason, then ask, "Are you able to offer (your goal salary)?"
+It's a basic question that could get you an easy answer.

-If their offer isn't on par with what similar roles pay, based on that data gathering you did, bring that up—plus any evidence that the salary is on the lower end of what's fair.
-Remind them how else you're valuable, whether it's a long tenure in this industry, experience at a competitor, relationships with prospective clients, or deep knowledge of a program the team is starting to use.
+If their offer isn't on par with what similar roles pay based on the data you gathered, then bring that up—plus any evidence the salary is on the lower end of what's fair.
+Remind them of ways you're valuable, whether it's a long tenure in the industry, experience, relationships with prospective clients, or deep knowledge of a program the team is starting to use.

 It may be unlikely that the person you're talking to can authorize a better offer on the spot.
-Once you've made your case and they've agreed to take your request to the person with the authority to approve it, thank them for hearing you out, restate your interest in the position and the company, and then let them know you look forward to hearing from them.
-Then wait.
-If anything about your situation changes—say, another company makes you a better offer—by all means, let this employer know.
-Otherwise, give them some time to get back to you.
+Once you've made your case and they've agreed to take your request to the person with the authority to approve it, thank them for hearing you out.
+Also, restate your interest in the position and the company and then let them know you look forward to hearing from them.
+Then, wait.
+If anything about your situation changes.
+For example, if another company makes you a better offer, then let this employer know.
+Otherwise, give them time to get back to you.